 I've been working on coating the second layer of paint on the mural, rather than adding new colors, so it doesn't look too different.
 Stay tuned!!

 Come back over the next few weeks for more updates on the progress and set a reminder to return the morning of November 16th to see the final reveal!

 Big shout out to Farrow & Ball for supplying all of the paints and the ones i'm using for the mural!
 Select Blinds kindly extended a discount on their roman shades.
 However, opinions are all my own and I stand by these products.

-If you're tuning in via the One Room Challenge and want to stay up to date on the progress, subscribe to my blog via email or Bloglovin'!
-Also, follow along on Instagram where I'll share stories of the transformation along the way.
+If you're tuning in via the One Room Challenge and want to stay up to date on all of my home's transformations, subscribe to get future posts in your email!
+Also, follow along on Instagram for daily updates.
 You're seeing only a sneak preview of the mural, so be sure to come back for more progress updates!

 Week 1 - the before, the inspiration, and the plan